 On top of that, it’s one of the most affordable capital cities in Europe for tourists, with a great selection of accommodations for all budgets.

-Entrepreneurs are also drawn to this vibrant and mostly modern city as well, as it’s considered to be one of the world’s top ten cities for technology start-ups.
+Entrepreneurs are also drawn to this vibrant and mostly modern city as it’s considered one of the world’s top ten cities for technology start-ups.

 St. Sofia Church